 Oats are the most well-known breast milk makers.
-Eaten by nursing mamas worldwide and recommended by lactation consultants alike, oats are a nutritional powerhouse.
-Saponins — which oats are full of — are antibiotic and anti-inflammatory, supporting the immune system.
+Eaten by nursing mamas worldwide and recommended by lactation consultants, oats are a nutritional powerhouse.
+Saponins — a compound that oats are full of — are antibiotic and anti-inflammatory, supporting the immune system.
 They also provide you with whole grains, fiber, vitamins and minerals.

 Ground Flax Seeds

 Flax seeds provide essential omega-3 fatty acids and fiber.
 Omega-3's are necessary for baby's brain development and easily pass from mother to baby through breast milk.
-Flax seeds also have phytoestrogens; which have been shown to influence milk production!
-And of course these little superfood are packed with fiber... and as you know, fiber is a girl's best friend.
+Flax seeds also have phytoestrogens, which have been shown to influence milk production!
+And, of course, this little superfood is packed with fiber... and as you know, fiber is a girl's best friend.

-Chia seeds are becoming increasingly popular and for good reason.
+Chia seeds are becoming increasingly popular, and for good reason.
 They are similar to flax in that they are loaded with fiber and omega-3 fatty acids.
-Don't let these little seeds fool you - they pack a punch with plenty of high quality protein, and several essential minerals and antioxidants.
-Chia seeds are said to improve risk factors for heart disease, diabetes and lead to better digestive health.
+Don't let these little seeds fool you - they pack a punch with plenty of high-quality protein and several essential minerals and antioxidants.
+Chia seeds are said to decrease risk factors for heart disease and diabetes and lead to better digestive health.

-Coconut oil has a multitude of benefits when it comes to lactating mamas'.
+Coconut oil has multiple benefits when it comes to lactating mamas.
 Medical studies published in the American Journal of Clinical Nutrition found that moms who consumed coconut oil produced a higher concentration of healthy fatty acids in their breast milk.
-These fatty acids, known as luric acids, are vital in helping babies stay protected from viruses and other unwanted illnesses.
+These fatty acids, known as lauric acids, are vital in helping babies stay protected from viruses and other unwanted illnesses.

 Brown sugar is a combination of cane sugar and molasses.
 Molasses is extremely rich in minerals such as calcium, copper, and iron.
-The minerals are easy to absorb, as molasses is famous for increasing iron levels in iron-depleted mothers - helping with fatigue and the prevention of anemia.
-Since straight molasses is not as palatable as some other galactagogues, or milk-inducing foods, we chose to make a brown sugar out of it.
+The minerals are easy to absorb, as molasses is famous for increasing iron levels in iron-depleted mothers, which helps with fatigue and the prevention of anemia.
+Since straight molasses is not as palatable as some other galactagogues or milk-inducing foods, we chose to make a brown sugar out of it.